Southwestern Beef and Barley Stuffed Bell Peppers are a spicy twist on traditional stuffed bell peppers you and your

-I’ve been posting a lot of veggie-centric recipes lately and I love to eat that way.
-I don’t think I’ve met a vegetable yet I don’t like!
+I've been posting a lot of veggie-centric recipes lately and I love to eat that way.
+I don't think I've met a vegetable yet that I don't like!

 I crave stuffed bell peppers and have to make them at least once or twice during the fall and winter.
-I like to change them up like these!
+However, I like to change them up as I did these!

-Make sure your ground beef is super fresh and don’t go longer than a day without baking the assembled peppers as raw ground beef becomes hazardous quickly.
+- Make sure your ground beef is super fresh and don't go longer than a day without baking the assembled peppers.
+Raw ground beef becomes hazardous quickly.
 When cooked through, stuffed bell peppers reheat and freeze beautifully, too!

-Make these gluten-free by substituting rice or quinoa for the barley and healthier by using super-lean ground beef, ground turkey or ground chicken.
-Use half the cheese or a 2% cheese to lighten them some more.
+- Make these gluten-free by substituting rice or quinoa for the barley and healthier by using super-lean ground beef, ground turkey or ground chicken.
+Use half the cheese or 2% cheese to lighten them some more.

 Whether these serve six or eight will depend upon appetite.
 I'm good with one pepper, but my hubby can easily eat two.
 Because stuffed bell peppers are so hearty, you don't need much more on the side.
 A salad is perfect!